 : Commemorates Frank and Margaret Leu, who had a deep passion for education and vision for sustaining the stewardship of the Nebraska grasslands for future generations.

-Desire to create awareness of and recruit for the Center for Grassland Studies Grazing Livestock Systems and Grassland Ecology and Management degree programs.
+Desire to create awareness of and recruit for the Grassland Systems degree program.

-Be enrolled in the Bachelor of Science degree in Grazing Livestock Systems.
+Be enrolled in the Bachelor of Science degree in Grassland Systems.

 Maintain a minimum GPA of 3.0.

 Available to work eight hours per week and attend a half-hour weekly meeting.

 Participate in limited travel and occasional evening and/or weekend activities.

 Demonstrate leadership writing and speaking.